 Step 3: Set A Daily Intention

 Note that you will set intentions every day of the week, including the weekends.
-Your weekend intentions might be different than your weekday ones, but weekends are still a time to cultivate this way of thinking and maintain the habit of daily journaling.
+Your weekend intentions might be different than your weekday ones.
+Remembering that weekends are still a time to cultivate this way of thinking and maintain the habit of daily journaling.

-Do not use the same intention every day, or it will become meaningless.
-Try to consider what you want to focus on that specific day, and how it aligns with your long-term intentions.
+Do not use the same intention every day, or it turns into meaningless words.
+Try to consider what you want to focus on that specific day, and how it aligns with your long-term vision.

 Step 4: Work With Your Intention

 Recall your daily intention often.
-This is one reason it may be useful to incorporate intention journaling into a day planner or bullet journal so that it is at the top of the page and you see it repeatedly throughout the day.
+This is one reason it may be useful to incorporate intention journaling into a day planner is that it is at the top of the page and you see it repeatedly throughout the day.

-If you have a to-do list, make a special point of the tasks that align with your intention that day, and make sure you complete them.
+If you have a to-do list, highlight the tasks that align with your intention for the day and ensure you complete them.

 Step 5: Reflect On Your Intention